One-Stop Shop for environmental approvals

-On 16 October 2013, the Minister for the Environment, the Hon Greg Hunt MP, announced that the Government had approved the framework for achieving the one stop shop.
+On 16 October 2013, the Minister for the Environment, the Hon Greg Hunt MP, announced that the Government had approved the framework for delivering the One-Stop Shop.
 This includes a three-stage process with each of the willing jurisdictions, comprising:

 - signing a Memorandum of Understanding

 - agreement on bilateral assessments and updating any existing agreement with the state

 - negotiation of approval bilateral agreements within 12 months

 On 14 May 2014, Minister Hunt introduced a bill into Parliament that would allow the Minister to accredit state and territory approval decisions on large coal mining and coal seam gas developments that are likely to have a significant impact on a water resource (commonly known as the ‘water trigger’).